-The great thing, and also the challenge with classical music is that it’s very deep.
-A forty-minute piece of music with no words, is something that you really never find in pop music.
-Where to begin understanding these amazing creations?
-You can always simply let the music wash over you, but if you’d like to dig deeper, here are some hints on how to proceed.
+The great thing, and also the challenge, with classical music is that it has many layers.
+A 40-minute piece of music with no words is something you never find in pop music.
+How to begin understanding these amazing compositions?
+You can always simply let the music wash over you, but if you’d like to dig deeper, here are some hints…

 Begin by simply googling whatever piece you’re interested in!
-The first thing that pops up will normally be performances on youTube.
-Never before in world history has so much music been available at no extra cost (beyond the technology and internet connection) you’re already paying for.
-All standard classical works have many recordings on youTube, you can even compare them and find your favourite!
+The first thing that comes up may be performances on YouTube.
+Never before in world history has so much music been available at no extra cost (beyond the technology and Internet connection).
+Many different recordings of standard classical works are on YouTube.
+You can even compare them and find your favourite!

 About Charles Demuynck

-His CD of Beethoven’s Symphony #8 and Brahms’ Piano Concerto #2 with pianist Gamet Ungar and the Vama Philharmonic is available on iTunes.
+A CD of Beethoven’s Symphony #8 and Brahms’ Piano Concerto #2 conducted by Charles Demuynck with pianist Gamet Ungar and the VARNA Philharmonic is available for purchase on iTunes.